intel/neural-compressor/docs/source/add_new_adaptor.md

 ## Introduction
 Intel® Neural Compressor builds the low-precision inference solution on popular deep learning frameworks such as TensorFlow, PyTorch, MXNet, Keras and ONNX Runtime.
 The adaptor layer is the bridge between the tuning strategy and vanilla framework quantization APIs.

+The document outlines the process of adding support for a new adaptor, in Intel® Neural Compressor with minimal changes.
+It provides instructions and code examples for implementation of a new adaptor.
+By following the steps outlined in the document, users can extend Intel® Neural Compressor's functionality to accommodate new adaptor and incorporate it into quantization workflows.

 The quantizable operator behavior and it's tuning scope is defined in specific framework YAML file.
 The adaptor will parse this file and give the quantization capability to the Strategy object.
 Then Strategy will build tuning space of the specific graph/model and generate different tuning configuration from the tuning space to adaptor.